 Fairy Fort.
-The circle of 44 boulders is 23 meters in diameter and stands
+The circle of fourty-four boulders is twenty-three meters in diameter and stands

 on a knoll overlooking the River Garavogue.
-The Shelly River is only 5 km
+The Shelly River is only five kilometers

 long, flowing from Lough Gill through Sligo Town and into the sea.